Deep Learning for Bayesian Optimization of Scientific Problems with High-Dimensional Structure: Conclusion

 \section{Conclusion}

-We have shown how BNNs can be used as surrogate models in BO, which enables the scaling of BO to large datasets and provides the flexibility to incorporate a wide variety of constraints, data augmentation techniques, and inductive biases.
-We have demonstrated that integrating domain-knowledge on the structure and symmetries of the data into the surrogate model as well as exploiting intermediate or auxiliary information significantly improves BO performance.
+We have demonstrated global optimization on multiple tasks using a combination of deep learning and BO.
+In particular, we have shown how BNNs can be used as surrogate models in BO, which enables the scaling of BO to large datasets and provides the flexibility to incorporate a wide variety of constraints, data augmentation techniques, and inductive biases.
+We have demonstrated that integrating domain-knowledge on the structure and symmetries of the data into the surrogate model as well as exploiting intermediate or auxiliary information significantly improves BO performance, all of which can be interpreted as physics-informed priors.
 Intuitively, providing the BNN surrogate model with all available information allows the BNN to learn a more faithful physical model of the system of interest, thus enhancing the performance of BO.
-Finally, we have applied BO to real-world, high-dimensional scientific datasets, and our results show that BNNs can outperform GPs.
+Finally, we have applied BO to real-world, high-dimensional scientific datasets, and our results show that BNNs can outperform our best-effort GPs, even with strong domain-dependent structure encoded in the covariance functions.
+We note that our method is not necessarily tied to any particular application domain, and can lower the barrier of entry for design and optimization.

 Future work will investigate more complex BNN architectures with stronger inductive biases.
-For example, output constraints can be placed through unsupervised learning \cite{karpatne2017physics} or by variationally fitting a BNN prior \cite{yang2020incorporating}.
-Custom architectures have also been proposed for partial differential equations \cite{raissi2017physics,lu2020extracting}, many-body systems \cite{cranmer2020discovering}, and generalized symmetries \cite{hutchinson2020lietransformer}, which will enable effective BO on a wider range of tasks.
+For example, output constraints can be placed through unsupervised learning \citep{karpatne2017physics} or by variationally fitting a BNN prior \citep{yang2020incorporating}.
+Custom architectures have also been proposed for partial differential equations \citep{raissi2017physics,lu2020extracting}, many-body systems \citep{cranmer2020discovering}, and generalized symmetries \citep{hutchinson2020lietransformer}, which will enable effective BO on a wider range of tasks.
 The methods and experiments presented here enable BO to be effectively applied in a wider variety of settings.
+There are also variants of BO including {\sc TuRBO} which perform extremely well on our tasks, and so future work will also include incorporating BNNs into these variants.